BigPawTate/lessfiles/README.md

 3. You will also be asked to specify an increment.
 For example, you can enter `1` to copy every file or `2` to copy every other file.

-4. The script will create a subdirectory in the specified directory with a timestamp (format: YYYYMMDD HHMMSS), where copied files will be stored.
+4. You can optionally provide an output directory.
+If you do not provide one, the script will create a subdirectory in the source directory with a timestamp (format: YYYYMMDD HHMMSS), where copied files will be stored.

+5. If you provide an output directory, the renamed files will be placed directly in that directory.
+If you do not provide one, the default timestamp directory will be created as before.

-5. The script will iterate through the picture files in the source directory, extract the timestamp from their EXIF data, and append it to the filename.
+6. The script will iterate through the picture files in the source directory, extract the timestamp from their EXIF data, and append it to the filename.

-6. Only the files selected based on the increment will be copied to the subdirectory with the modified names.
+7. Only the files selected based on the increment will be copied to the subdirectory with the modified names.

-7. The script will display the total number of files that were copied to the subdirectory.
+8. The script will display the total number of files that were copied to the subdirectory.

 ## Example

 Suppose you have a directory with picture files, and you run the script with an increment of `2`.
 The script will copy every other picture file and append the timestamp from their EXIF data to the filenames.
-The copied files will be stored in a subdirectory with a timestamp, and the script will inform you of how many files were copied.
+If you provide an output directory, the renamed files will be placed directly in that directory.